 The same way the full size Joby GorillaPod works to create a tripod out of just about anything, so does this adorable mini version.
 I use this small tripod when I don’t want to take my full size camera and just shoot with my phone instead.
 It’s bendable and can wrap around poles, trees, you name it.

 Yes, Away luggage is as great as you’ve heard.
 I use the Away “Medium” and I can’t recommend it enough for what to pack your stuff into.
 It’s lightweight, has built-in TSA approved locks and organizing compartments, and rolls around smoothly.
 Want to save $20 on your first purchase?
 Shoot me an email and I’ll send you a code!

 I can’t even remember how I traveled the world without packing cubes.
 They are the single easiest solution to staying organized when deciding what to pack and keeping your sh*t and your life together.
 This is the exact set I have–the 5-pack, multi-size teal set.
 Do yourself a favor and join the rest of us packing cube nuts!

 If there’s a multi-day hike in your future or if you’d just rather travel with a backpack than a suitcase, I recommend this one by Osprey.
 It’s got compartments for dayz to keep everything organized, comes with its own rain cover, and is hella comfortable to tote around.
-(Heading to the Alps?
-Add an edelweiss patch).
+Don’t forget some cute travel patches.